 irb(main):001:0> def a(opt='opt',required) irb(main):002:1> p [opt, required] irb(main):003:1> end => :a irb(main):004:0> a('required') ["opt", "required"] => ["opt", "required"]

-Updated by rosenfeld (Rodrigo Rosenfeld Rosas) about 4 years ago
+Updated by rosenfeld (Rodrigo Rosenfeld Rosas) over 4 years ago

 Oh, thanks.
 I had no idea on how to try this.
 I've tried a(, 'required').
 Actually, I was reading a method like a(req1, opt='opt', req2) and thought it would be impossible to use the default value, but now I understand how optional arguments work in Ruby.
 Sorry for the confusion.